amidav16/React-Social-media-website/README.md

 ## Summary
-This repository is built using Webpack and babel7, using React, React-router, REST api and
+This repository is built using html/css, Javascript, Webpack and babel7, using SPA (React), SPA Routing and REST api.
+Note that there has been no tests done, therefore the ./tests folder will be empty.

+The focus of this application is to show all the techniques i've learned through class and show my understanding towards them.
+Additionally i've utilized bootstrap's css to show my understanding of stylization, however i'm aware the course is not frontend focused.

 To get started start from the root folder and perform: